Anichale/sorting-algorithms/README.md

 ```
 If the list is 0 or 1 length, then its already sorted and we can return the array.
 Else, we have to find the mid point of the aray, then split it into a left and right array.
 Our second piece of logic takes in a left and right array, which returns a merged array.
 If both left and right arrays have a length, then we compare the first value of both, and push the lower value to the return array.
 Our first procedure utilizes recursion to get the smallest available arrays.

+### Best & Worst Case
+Logarithimically and linearlly increases time spent to sort with size array.
+It's more efficient the larger the size of the array, not great for small arrays.
+O(n log(n))

 ## insertion sort
 For each iteration in our insertion sort method, a single element is taken to find its location in a new sorted list.
 This pattern repeats until the old array has no elements left.